aazaff/aazaff.github.io/resources/Essential.md

 + Jablonski, D. (1986) Background and mass extinctions: The alternation of macroevolutionary regimes.
 + Vermeij, G.J.
 (1987) Evolution and escalation: An ecological history of life.
 + Sepkoski, J.J.
 (1988) Alpha, beta, or gamma: Where does all the diversity go?
 + Bambach, R.K.
-(1993) Seafood through time: Changes in biomass, energetics, and productivity in the marine ecosystem .
+(1993) Seafood through time: Changes in biomass, energetics, and productivity in the marine ecosystem.
 + Brett, C.E., and G.C.
 Baird (1995) Coordinated stasis and evolutionary ecology of Silurian–Devonian marine biotas in the Appalachian basin.
 + Droser, M.L., Bottjer, D.J., Sheehan, P.M., and G.R.
 McGhee (2000) Decoupling of taxonomic and ecological severity of Phanerozoic marine mass extinctions.
 + Peters, S. and M. Foote (2002) Determinants of extinction in the fossil record.